arithmetric/aws-lambda-ses-forwarder/README.md

  object key prefix.
 Leave Encrypt Message unchecked and SNS Topic set to [none].

  - For the Lambda action: Choose the SesForwarder Lambda function.
-Leave Invocation Type at Event and SNS Topic set to [none].
+Leave Invocation Type set to Event and SNS Topic set to [none].

  - Finish by naming the rule, ensuring it's enabled and that spam and virus checking are used.